idrugLab/AntibacMap/README.md

 --files xx.csv
 ```

 ​			3.
-When using Evaluation_bacteria.py or Evaluation_target.py, you need to decompress models.zip
+When using Evaluation_bacteria.py or Evaluation_target.py, you need to decompress models.7z

 ​			4.
 After the application is started, the corresponding scoring file will be automatically generated under the current path, in the format of csv.